 The End of the Privacy of Digital Correspondence

 The EU wants to have all private chats, messages, and emails automatically searched for suspicious content, generally and indiscriminately.
 The stated aim: To prosecute child pornography.
 The result: Mass surveillance through fully automated real-time messaging and chat control and the end of secrecy of digital correspondence.
-The trilogue negotiations on chatcontrol have been finalised in May.
-Now, the European Parliament will have to vote on the voluntary use of chatcontrol by online services providers.
-Read here my press statement on the negotiation deal.
+On 26 May 2021, a majority of MEPs in the Committee on Civil Liberties, Justice and Home Affairs (LIBE) voted in favor of the agreement allowing for the voluntary use of chatcontrol by online services providers.
+Now, the European Parliament will take the final vote on Chatcontrol in the plenary week from 5 to 8 July 2021.
+This will be your last chance to act against chat control – contact your MEPs now!

 How did we get here?